mulekick/megadownload/README.md

 # Megadownload

-*Browse the internet for content you like and save it to your local hard drive in an instant.
+*Browse the internet for content you like and save it to your local hard drive in minutes.
 Save bandwidth at the expense of diskspace.
 Free yourself of ads.*

-#### See that youtube video that you keep going back to everyday for weeks on end because you enjoy it so much ?
-Why not saving it locally so you're one click away from playing it whenever you like, and furthermore without being bothered by ads ?
-Why not at the same time reduce bandwidth consumption and server load, thus saving energy ?
-Provided hereby are the means to achieve this very easily.
+#### See that youtube/twitch/dailymotion/whatever video that you keep going back to every day for weeks on end because you enjoy it so much ?
+Why not saving it locally so you're one click away from playing it whenever you like without being bothered by ads ?
+Why not reduce bandwidth consumption and server load, thus saving energy ?
+Provided hereby are the means to achieve this easily.
 Give it a try ! ####

 ## prerequisites
    - Linux distro or WLS2 (debian 10.4.0 recommended)